Essential normality and the decomposability of homogeneous submodules: Abstract

 \section{Abstract}

 We establish the essential normality of a large new class of homogeneous submodules of the finite rank $d$-shift Hilbert module.
-The main idea is a notion of essential decomposability that determines when an arbitrary submodule can be decomposed into the sum of essentially normal submodules.
-We prove that every essentially decomposable submodule is essentially normal, and using ideas from convex geometry, we introduce methods for establishing that a submodule is essentially decomposable.
-It turns out that many homogeneous submodules of the finite rank $d$-shift Hilbert module have this property.
+The main idea is a notion of essential decomposability that determines when a submodule can be decomposed into the algebraic sum of essentially normal submodules.
+We prove that every essentially decomposable submodule is essentially normal, and introduce methods for establishing that a submodule is essentially decomposable.
+It turns out that many submodules have this property.
 We prove that many of the submodules considered by other authors are essentially decomposable, and in addition establish the essential decomposability of a large new class of homogeneous submodules.
 Our results support Arveson's conjecture that every homogeneous submodule of the finite rank $d$-shift Hilbert module is essentially normal.

 \subjclass[2000]{47A13, 47A20, 47A99, 14Q99, 12Y05}